Thursday, June 24th 2010, 1:07 PM

 Breloer/AP

 It's a stunning end for Fabio Cannavaro and Italy as the defending World Cup champions lose to Slovakia in Johannesburg Thursday and finish with a 0-1-2 record in South Africa.
+JOHANNESBURG - The defending champions were eliminated from the World Cup Thursday, but Italy did not go down without a fight.

 Trying desperately to tie and clinch a spot in the second round, Italy was stunned by underdog Slovakia, 3-2, in a Group F match that seemingly had most of the action in the final 15 minutes and extra-time at Ellis Park.